 After working up an appetite, settle in for afternoon lunch at BLT’s Sandwich Bar and Grill.
 This family-owned restaurant serves up a wide selection of sandwiches, quiches, soups, salads, and burgers.
-The cozy eatery aims to please everyone from friends, family and your four-legged diners.
+The cozy eatery aims to please everyone from friends, family, and your four-legged diners.
 They are true dog-lovers at heart.
-Along with their traditional menu, they also have a separate dog-friendly menu, so you and your dog can dine together.
+Along with their traditional menu, they also have a separate dog-friendly menu so you and your dog can dine together.

 Captain John’s Fawnskin Harbor and Marina

 Take a trip to the north side of Big Bear Lake and enjoy a boat tour at Captain John’s Fawnskin Harbor and Marina.
-This marina offers guided lake tours, boat rentals, paddle boarding, and other lake amenities to enjoy.
+This marina offers guided lake tours, boat rentals, paddle boarding, and other lake amenities.
 The two-hour boat tour takes you around the lake to enjoy the outdoors, learn about Big Bear history, and discover a few secrets of the mountains.
 The boat tour is a dog-friendly adventure and dogs can be taken on other fun lake activities like canoeing and paddle boarding.

 Bone-Side Down Barbeque and Grill

 Round out the evening with dinner at Bone-Side Down Barbeque and Grill.
 Enjoy the smokehouse flavor of delicious meats and savory side dishes at this mountain hotspot.
-Co-Owner and ‘The Pit Manî Ron Arteaga has a passion for grilling and makes it his mission to serve up flavorful plates for all to enjoy.
-Order your food to-go or opt for an outdoor setting alongside your pet to enjoy a bit of nature with your delicious plate of bbq!
+Co-owner and ‘The Pit Manî Ron Arteaga has a passion for grilling and makes it his mission to serve up flavorful plates for all to enjoy.
+Order your food to-go or opt for an outdoor setting alongside your pet to enjoy a bit of nature with your delicious plate of BBQ!